MahmoudKhaled95/API-RestAssured/README.md

         -  body.json: json file used for request auth.
         -  bookingData.json: JSON file containing booking data for tests.

-- encapsulate the elements in a separate class to improve the maintainability and readability of my code.
+- Implement the elements in a separate class to improve the maintainability and readability of my code.
 This is often referred to as the Page Object Model (POM) pattern.

  1. POM Pattern of my Project :